 Not all of Yosemite’s most stunning views require a hike.
 In fact, Tunnel View provides an incredible vista from the comfort of your car.
 Located along Route 41, Tunnel View offers a breathtaking snapshot of Bridalveil Fall, El Capitan, and the Half Dome.
 Picnic tables and seating are available, making Tunnel View an excellent location for a mid-trip lunch.

 Although Vernal Falls is far from the highest waterfall at Yosemite, its comparatively short stature is more than made up for by sheer volume.
 During the rainy season, Vernal drops more water per hour than almost any other waterfall in the park.
 The falls are accessible via a 4 hour, moderate skill-level hike, which is most pleasant in the early summer before temperatures rise.

 For sheer, raw sweeping power, look no further than Glacier Point.
 This vantage point is among the highest anywhere in the park, at a staggering 7,214 feet.
 From Glacier Point, you’ll be able to spot Nevada Falls, Vernal Falls, the Half Dome, and many other landmarks.

 10. Giant Sequoias at Mariposa

-Yosemite offers trees which seem to match the scale and grandeur of the surrounding landscape.
-At Mariposa you’ll find the largest and oldest trees in the park.
-The oldest sequoias are over 3,000 years old, and rise to a height of over 200 feet.
+Yosemite offers trees that seem to match the scale and grandeur of the surrounding landscape.
+At Mariposa, you’ll find the largest and oldest trees in the park.
+The oldest sequoias are over 3,000 years old and rise to a height of over 200 feet.